IBM/z_ansible_collections_samples/user-management/tower-setup.md

 ![add-email-credential](../.github/user-management-tower-setup/create-email-credential.png)

-## Step 7: Create add user template
+## Step 7: Create Add User template

 Be sure to attach both the SSH key and email credentials to the *CREDENTIALS* section.

+This guide assumes you will use the same SSH key credential for all managed systems.
+If this is not the case, select *PROMPT ON LAUNCH*.

 You can decide whether to attach the inventory created in step 2 or prompt for an inventory on launch.
-If you plan to support user creation on multiple hosts, choose *PROMPT ON LAUNCH*.
+If you plan to support user creation on multiple hosts, select *PROMPT ON LAUNCH*.

 You will need to set the following variables in the *EXTRA VARIABLES* section of the template: